 The further away you get from the source, the more chances to introduce bugs.
 Debian takes the source code for programs and packages them up into DEBs.
 Ubuntu restructures these packages and, for some, introduces its own tweaks; elementary OS then adds in a few more changes on its own.
 When something goes wrong, you now have multiple points on the chain to consider.
 Does the problem lie with the original source code, Debian, Ubuntu, or elementary OS?

-Should You Use an Alternative to Ubuntu?
+Should You Use an Ubuntu-Based Distro?

 That depends on your needs and expectations.
 Here are some questions to consider: